letenk/alterra-agmc/day-3/bookmarket/README.md

 go run main.go
 ```

-4. Create a user.
+4. Create a user use endpoint `create user`.
-5. Login with the user created above, for get a token and use token each `Authorization` endpoint is require as a `Bearer Token`.
+5. Login use endpoint `login` with the user created above, for get a token and use token each `Authorization` endpoint is require as a `Bearer Token`.

 # Documentation
 [Postman Documentation](https://documenter.getpostman.com/view/12132212/2s7YfLfaXg)